A commission from 2013- a design I was asked to create and carve as a Christmas gift.

 – the simplest way to clean slate is using very hot soapy water- this should remove most stains, especially from newer slate.

 – for cheeseboards, an effective way of preventing stains is to rub the whole surface lightly with olive oil.
 Be aware though- this will not only darken the slate, but also the carvings- they may end up not quite so obvious on the surface.

-– for wall plaques/exterior trivets (for non-food items), you can rub lightly with WD-40 (anyone ever wonder what happened to WD-1 to WD-39?!).
+– for wall plaques/exterior trivets (for non-food items), you can rub lightly with WD-40 or a proprietary slate sheen or oil.
 This really brings out the natural qualities in each slate piece (but again, may darken down some carvings).

-– or just leave the slate to age and form a natural patina over the years.
-The trivets which I use in my kitchen are un-treated, but I think they look great!
+– or just leave the slate to age and form a natural patina over the years (the trivets that I use in my kitchen are un-treated).

-– you can even put slate in your dishwasher!
-BUT- I won’t be responsible for either the slate, or your dishwasher should you want to try this out 😉
+– you can even put slate in your dishwasher.
+BUT- I won’t be responsible for either the slate, or your dishwasher should you want to try this out.
+Use your own discretion.